Sestieri

 La Fenice Theater: One of the most famous opera houses in the world, La Fenice is known for its exceptional acoustics and rich history.

-High Water: San Marco is particularly vulnerable to the phenomenon of high water, when the high tide floods the square and other parts of the district.
+High Water (Acqua Alta): San Marco is particularly vulnerable to the phenomenon of high water, when the high tide floods the square and other parts of the district.

 Shopping Streets and Historic Cafés: The Sestiere of San Marco is home to some of the most elegant shopping streets in Venice, such as Calle Larga XXII Marzo, famous for its high fashion and luxury shops.
 In addition, there are historic cafes like Caffè Florian and Gran Caffè Quadri in Piazza San Marco, both of which are historic and cultural meeting places.